 Shine, Catherine Raine, 2012

 Drawn by the firelight and the chance to see Grandma Raine again, I went into the cave.
 Grandma gave me a heavy object wrapped in a gray cloth.
-Resting inside the cloth was a stained glass ornament that used to hang from her apartment window.
+Resting inside the cloth was a stained glass ornament that once dangled from a curtain rod above her apartment’s east window.
 When it caught the bright Missouri sunlight, it released streams of green, lavender, red, and blue.
 I used to love looking at those ribbons of light, and when my niece Emma saw them as a baby, she loved them too.

 I took the gift reverently and gave thanks for its rainbow message, the loving command to let myself shine.
 It called for translucence and generation, allowing light to both pass through me and radiate from within.
 It called from a cave as deep as the grandmother’s mythical one, but just as real and powerful.

 The gift was a verb.
 Shine.
 Be the stained glass.
 Transform clear light into personal pigment.
 Manifest the light into words, art, kindnesses, movement, and love.
 Don’t be opaque.
 Be clearly colorful, openly bright, unabashedly shiny, embody the light.